 What happens next?

 Permanent doesn’t necessarily mean forever.
-Generally speaking a permanent order of protection it is for a fixed amount of time usually one to three years.
+Generally speaking, a permanent order of protection is for a fixed amount of time, usually one to three years.

 Dedicated to your Safety